tim-mcdonnell/ncaa-basketball-analytics/docs/architecture/project-structure.md

 └── model_config.yaml         # Model training configurations
 ```

-These configurations are validated using Pydantic models defined in `src/config/settings.py`.
+Configuration files use a consistent structure and are validated using Pydantic models.

 ### `data/`